-- 1. Distance from viewpoint.
-The contrast created by a project usually is less as viewing distance increases. - 2.
+- i.
+Distance from viewpoint.
+The contrast created by a project usually is less as viewing distance increases. - ii.
 Angle of Observation.
-The apparent size of a project is directly related to the angle between the viewer's line-of-sight and the slope upon which the project is to take place. - 3.
+The apparent size of a project is directly related to the angle between the viewer's line-of-sight and the slope upon which the project is to take place. - iii.
 Length of Time the Project Is In View.
 If the viewer has only a brief glimpse of the project, the contrast may not be of great concern.
-If, however, the project is subject to view for a long period, as from an overlook, the contrast may be very significant. - 4.
+If, however, the project is subject to view for a long period, as from an overlook, the contrast may be very significant. - iv.
 Relative Size or Scale.
-The contrast created by the project is directly related to its size and scale as compared to the surroundings in which it is place.
-This should include consideration of size of the development (e.g., number of devices) along with size of the individual devices and associated structures along with layout and spacing.
-For example, minimizing horizontal spread of the layout may reduce contrast. - 5.
+Project contrast is directly related to project size and scale as compared to the surroundings in which it is located.
+This should include consideration of project size (e.g., number of devices) along with size of the individual devices and associated structures along with layout and spacing.
+For example, minimizing horizontal spread of the layout may reduce contrast. - v.
 Season of Use.
-Contrast ratings should consider the physical conditions that exist during the heaviest or most critical visitor use season. - 6.
+Contrast ratings should consider the physical conditions that exist during the heaviest or most critical visitor use season. - vi.
 Light Conditions.
-The amount of contrast can be substantially affected by the light conditions.
+Light conditions can substantially affect the amount of contrast.
 The direction and angle of lighting can affect color intensity, reflection, shadow, from, texture, and many other visual aspects of the seascape.
-Light conditions during heavy use periods must be a consideration in contrast ratings. - 7.
+Light conditions during heavy use periods must be a consideration in contrast ratings. - vii.
 Spatial Relationships.
 The spatial relationship within a seascape is a major factor in determining the degree of contrast.
-For example, projects in areas that are the "focus of key views" like a headland or large offshore rocks could have a higher contrast. - 8.
-Atmospheric Conditions.
-The visibility of projects due to atmospheric conditions such as fog or natural haze should be considered.
+For example, projects in areas that are the "focus of key views" like a headland or large offshore rocks could have a higher contrast.